Paul Goldschmidt Player Props: Cardinals vs. Twins

-Paul Goldschmidt, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals against the Minnesota Twins, with Pablo Lopez on the hill, August 1 at 7:45 PM ET.
+On Wednesday, Paul Goldschmidt (batting .216 in his past 10 games) and the St. Louis Cardinals play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 7:45 PM ET.

 Paul Goldschmidt Game Info & Props vs. the Twins